-- Do not allow this machine to be used as a toy.
-Pay close attention when this machine is used by or near children. - Use this machine only for its intended use as described in this manual.
+- This appliance is not intended for use by persons (including children) with reduced physical, sensory or mental capabilities, or lack of experience and knowledge, unless they have been given supervision or instruction concerning use of the appliance by a person responsible for their safety. - Children should be supervised to ensure that they do not play with the appliance. - Use this machine only for its intended use as described in this manual.
 Use only attachments recommended by the manufacturer as contained within this manual. - Never operate this machine if it has a damaged cord or plug, it is not working properly, or it has been dropped, damaged, or dropped into water.
 Return the machine to the nearest authorized dealer or service center for examination, repair, or electrical or mechanical adjustment. - Never operate the machine with any air openings blocked.
-Keep ventilation openings of the quilting machine free from the accumulation of lint, dust, and loose cloth. - Never drop or insert any object into any opening. - Do not use outdoors. - Do not operate where aerosol (spray) products are being used or where oxygen is being administered. - To disconnect, turn all controls to the off position, then remove the plug from the outlet by grasping the plug.
-Do not pull on cord. - Keep fingers away from all moving parts.
+Keep ventilation openings of the quilting machine free from the accumulation of lint, dust, and loose cloth. - Never drop or insert any object into any opening. - Do not use outdoors. - Do not operate where aerosol (spray) products are being used or where oxygen is being administered. - Connect this appliance to a properly grounded outlet only.
+See grounding instructions on next page. - To disconnect, turn all controls to the off position, then remove the plug from the outlet by grasping the plug.
+Do not pull on cord. - Do not unplug by pulling on cord.
+To unplug, grasp the plug, not the cord. - If the supply cord is damaged, it must by replaced by the manufacturer, its service agent or similarly qualified persons in order to avoid a hazard. - Keep fingers away from all moving parts.
 Special care is required around the quilting machine needle. - Always use the proper needle plate.
-The wrong plate can cause the needle to break. - Do not use bent needles. - Do not pull or push fabric while stitching.
-It may deflect the needle causing it to break. - Switch the quilting machine off when making any adjustments in the needle area, such as threading the needle, changing the needle, or changing the presser foot, etc. - Always unplug the quilting machine from the electrical outlet when removing covers, lubricating, or when making any other user servicing adjustments mentioned in the instruction manual.
+The wrong plate can cause the needle to break. - Do not use bent or damaged needles. - Do not pull or push fabric while stitching.
+It may deflect the needle, causing it to break. - Switch the quilting machine off when making any adjustments in the needle area, such as threading the needle, changing the needle, or changing the presser foot, etc. - Always unplug the quilting machine from the electrical outlet when removing covers, lubricating, or when making any other user servicing adjustments mentioned in the instruction manual. - CAUTION: In order to avoid a hazard due to inadvertent resetting of the thermal cut-out, this appliance must not be supplied through an external switching device, such as a timer, or connected to a circuit that is regularly switched on and off by the utility.